ETSU Archaeological Field School SUMMER 2014

 Students should register for ANTH 4407: Archaeological Field School (OR 5407 for graduate students).

-Cost: Students are responsible for their tuition, fees, & food costs only
+Cost: Students are resposible for their tuition, fees, & food costs only (maybe lodging, too, depending on funding)

-Students will be responsible for their tuition costs and meals.
+Students will be responsible for their tuition costs and meals (maybe lodging, too, depending on funding).
 In an effort to make the field experience more affordable for students, the course is offered as three (3) credit hours OR 6 credit hours (If the 3 credit hour option is chosen, students may later repeat the course for a total of six credit hours).
-In-State rates for Winter 2013/14 are as follows: In-State undergraduates pay $246 per credit hour plus University fees (3 credit hours = $738.00 total).
+In-State rates for Summer 2014 are as follows: In-State undergraduates pay $246 per credit hour plus University fees (3 credit hours = $738.00 total).
 Graduates pay $395 per credit hour plus University fees (3 credit hours = $1185.00 total).
 Out-of-State rates for are as follows: Undergraduates pay $369 per credit hour plus University fees (3 credit hours = $1107.00 total).
 Graduates pay $593.00 per credit hour plus University fees (3 credit hours = $1779.00 total).
 For non-ETSU students, there is a $25.00 University application fee as visiting students.
 See Visiting Students.

 Enrollment is open to students from any university, although priority may be given to ETSU students.
 No one will be admitted for enrollment without completely filling out and agreeing to the terms of this application form.
-Applications are to be accompanied by a $50.00 materials fee for each student.
-Forms are due no later than December 1, 2013.
+Applications are to be accompanied by a $250.00 materials fee and deposit for each student (This is non-refundable: $50.00 is for a materials fee and $200.00 is for the housing deposit.
+If you attend field school and my funding comes through, I will then refund the $200.00).
+Forms are due no later than MAY 15th, 2014.
 Students who submit applications after this date may be placed on a waiting/alternate list.
-Enrollment is limited to 15 students for 2013/14, and is open only to students taking the course for credit - no audit students or volunteers will be accepted.
+Enrollment is limited to 12 students for 2014, and is open only to students taking the course for credit - no audit students or volunteers will be accepted.
 Download application form.

 Student comments from previous field seasons